Activity note: Hotel check-in available from 3:00 p.m.

 Morning: Especially for kids: We’ll gather at the university for a secret "Kids Only" activity led by our Group Leaders!
 Shhhhh!
 While the kids are engaged, the adults may wish to take a breather, a dip in the pool or engage in purely adult conversation for a short time.
 Then, we will participate in a hands-on presentation that will focus on how the mighty earth forces worked over millions and even billions of years to carve the Grand Canyon.

-Lunch: At a local restaurant, we’ll have plated lunches with soft drinks, coffee, tea, water; other beverages available for purchase.
+Lunch: At a local restaurant, we’ll have plated lunches with soft drinks, coffee, tea, water.

 Afternoon: Next, we’ll travel to Walnut Canyon National Monument to view its 900 year old Anasazi pueblo ruins.
 We’ll descend the canyon's 240 stairs (185 feet) to the Island Trail to visit and, in some cases, step inside these ancient structures.
 As we walk in the footsteps of these early area inhabitants led by our Group Leader, we’ll have the opportunity see how they lived, learn where they got their food, and how they built their homes while enjoying the spectacular scenery and geology of Walnut Canyon.
 We’ll hear of the connection that the Hopi people have to this beautiful canyon.
 On our way out, we’ll visit the Monument's museum and explore the exhibits independently before returning to the hotel.